OctopusDeploy/docs/docs/getting-started.md

 We designed Octopus to fit into teams that follow agile delivery practices.
 Octopus compliments your existing delivery pipeline:

 - **Developers commit their code into your existing source control system** You might be using Git, Team Foundation Server, Subversion or Mercurial; the choice is up to you.
 - **Your CI/build server compiles the code and runs unit tests** Again, you might be using TeamCity, Jenkins, Bamboo, Team Foundation Server or CruiseControl.NET; the choice is up to you.
 - **Your application is packaged into a NuGet package** When the build is done, your CI/build server bundles all of the files – the binaries, images, scripts, configuration files and so on – needed to deploy your application into a NuGet package

 The job of Octopus, then, is to take these packages and push them to the machines that they will be deployed to.
 As a release manager, you define the process for deploying the software, including any environment-specific configuration variables.
 The Octopus web based dashboard then allows other members of your team to queue deployments; for example, you might enable testers to deploy applications to a test environment, but not to production.
 This approach means that even if different people are triggering the deployments, the deployment process is still consistent.

-# Install the Octopus server
+# Install the Octopus server {#Gettingstarted-InstalltheOctopusserver}

 Download the latest [Octopus Deploy MSI installer](https://octopus.com/downloads) from the Octopus Deploy website, and follow the instructions.